duniter/duniter/readme.md

 # NodeCoin [![Build Status](https://api.travis-ci.org/c-geek/nodecoin.png)](https://api.travis-ci.org/c-geek/nodecoin.png)

-NodeCoin aims to be a free implementation of the [OpenUDC protocol](https://github.com/Open-UDC/open-udc), which allows to create new crypto-currencies based on individuals and Universal Dividend.
+NodeCoin aims to be a free implementation of the [OpenUDC protocol](https://github.com/Open-UDC/open-udc), which allows to create new P2P crypto-currencies based on individuals and Universal Dividend.

 ## Oh, yet another Bitcoin-like ?

 Well, NodeCoin allows to create and use a new crypto-currency, just like Bitcoin *is*.
 But NodeCoin has completely different fundation principles, such as individuals, web of trust and Universal Dividend (i.e.: money issuance directly on every individual).

 Actually, NodeCoin has a theoretical reference called [Relativity Theory of Money (french)](http://wiki.creationmonetaire.info/).
 This theory demonstrates that a currency which aims at respecting individuals economic liberties MUST implement the Universal Dividend, which is the only way to allow both a spatial (every living individual) and temporal (individuals yet to be born) symmetry in money issuance.

 ## How to implement such a system ?

 The whole idea leans on OpenPGP mecanisms.
 The fundamental element is: OpenPGP allows to strongly authenticate individuals and produce signed data.
 Hence, it is notably possible for them to create an authentified community by a collective signing process, and define rules within it.
-In NodeCoin, this is materialized by a Monetary Contract defining individuals of the community and the money they can create.
+In NodeCoin, this is materialized by a Monetary Contract defining individuals of the community and the money they may create.

 ### The monetary Web of Trust (WoT)

-The very first data written in a Monetary Contract is the list of individuals constituing the community, aka.
+The whole basis of OpenUDC (and thus, NodeCoin) is made up of individuals who chose to trust each other and constitute a community, aka.
 Web of Trust.
+Note that *trust* does not mean considering every member as a trustworthy person: it only means that the community trusts each member is a unique and living person.

-Once a WoT is constituted, new members may join only by cooptation of existing members of the WoT.
-This cooptation is materialized by the common signin process of OpenPGP, with special OpenUDC data in it.
-When enough members signed a candidate, he may join the community by expressing it in a formalized way.
+Once a WoT is constituted, new members may only join by cooptation of existing members in the WoT.
+Cooptation is done throught a two step process:
+1. signatures from the current WoT members (a minimal amount of signatures recognizing the new member is required)
+2. explicit request of the new member to integrate the WoT

+The acceptation of members is formalized in a special document called *Monetary Contract*.

 ### The Monetary Contract

-This document not only details the WoT composition, it also allows to define the money that may be created by individuals.
-More precisely, such a contract is a chained list of amendments, each defining its own data which may concern individuals, money, or both.
+As said earlier, this document details the WoT composition, but it also allows to define money that may be created by individuals.
+More precisely, this is the commonly agreed reference all the monetary data is based upon.

-Each amendment requires to be signed by at least 2/3 of the WoT voters to be considered as valid, and each amendment redefines the voters list so the democratic process should never be stuck.
+Such a contract is actually a chained list of amendments, each amendement defining its own data which may concern individuals, money, or both.
+Each amendment requires to be signed by at least 2/3 of the WoT voters to be considered as valid.
+Furthermore, each amendment also specifies a voters list reflecting people who desire to participate in the democratic process.

 ### Money issuance

+Money issuance is made by WoT members, in accordance with the Monetary Contract specifications.
+NodeCoin uses a divisionary money system divided in 3 decimal unities (1, 2, 5) completed with a POW 10 parameter.
+When issuing money, each individual may create the unities he desires, in the limits established by the Monetary Contract.
+Newly issued money is not usable as such, it needs to be affected to someone by its issuer throught a transaction process.

 ### Transactions

+Transactions are the last entity managed by NodeCoin: a transaction is the link between money and its owner, it materializes money ownership.
+Clearly, this is the last step after defining individuals and money, and maybe the most sensible part of NodeCoin.
+Indeed, NodeCoin assumes that transactions, in a decentralized system, can't be fully managed by each peer.
+So we need mecanisms to ensure that members do not cheat, and if they try, to _at least_ detect it.

 ## Disclaimer